-A cynic might reply that the PSE is simply a poor measure of motivation, which explains why it does not correlate with established self-report methods.
-And, indeed, the TAT and related measures have been criticized on psychometric grounds almost since their inception-particularly for their ostensibly low test-retest reliability (e.g., Entwisle, 1972).
-On the other hand, as noted even as early as Lindzey (1952), there is a great deal of evidence for the external validity of TAT-like measures, in that they actually predict subjects' performance on various motive-related tasks (for comprehensive coverage, see Schultheiss, 2008; Schultheiss & Brunstein, 2010).
-As McClelland himself often pointed out, if a test is valid, it must perforce be reliable (because a test cannot correlate higher with an external criterion than it does with itself).
-McClelland also argued that test-retest reliability, at least, was problematic for measures of motivation, because a motive discharged at the time of an initial test might not have recharged at the time of the retest: Once we have eaten, we are not hungry again for a while.
-Problems with interrater reliability, created by the lack of an explicit scoring manual for the TAT comparable to those developed for the Rorschach (e.g., Beck, 1944), have been solved by the availability of clear manuals for scoring various motives on the PSE (e.g., Schultheiss & Pang, 2007; Smith, 1992; Winter, 1991).
+Of course, a cynic might reply that the PSE is simply a poor measure of motivation, which explains why it does not correlate with established self-report methods.
+And, indeed, the TAT and related measures have been criticized on psychometric grounds almost since their inception - particularly for their ostensibly low reliability (e.g.,) (Entwisle, 1972).
+On the other hand, as noted even as early as Lindzey (Lindzey, 1952), there is a great deal of evidence for the validity of TAT-like measures, in that they actually predict subjects' performance on various motive-related tasks (for comprehensive coverage, see) (Schultheiss, 2008; Schultheiss & Brunstein, 2010).
+As McClelland himself often pointed out, if a test is valid, it must perforce be reliable (because, in psychometric terms, a test cannot correlate higher with an external criterion than it does with itself).
+McClelland also argued that test-retest reliability, at least, was problematic for measures of motivation, because a motive discharged at the time of an initial test might not have recharged at the time of the retest: once we've eaten, we're not hungry again for a while.
+In any event, problems with inter-rater reliability, created by the lack of an explicit scoring manual for the TAT comparable to those developed for the Rorschach (e.g.,) (Beck, 1944), have been solved by the availability of clear manuals for scoring various motives on the PSE (e.g.,) (Schultheiss & Pang, 2007; C. P. Smith, 1992; Winter, 1991).